alabou/NMOS-MatroxOnly/ReceiverCapabilities.md

 * `minimum`, inclusive minimum, an integer or number as appropriate
 * `maximum`, inclusive maximum, an integer or number as appropriate

+`minimum` MUST be less than or equal to `maximum`.
+Empty ranges are not permitted, consistent with the rule that enumerations cannot be empty."

 ### Boolean Constraint Keywords

 Nothing additional